zuozhenggh/learning-library/data-management-library/database/partitioning/auto-partitioning/intro/intro.md

 - Run the auto partitioning _validate_ API to confirm that the table meets auto partitioning requirements
 - Execute the auto partitioning _recommend_ task in report-only mode.
 The task will build a partitioned copy of the table and compare performance before vs. after partitioning.
 - Use the _apply_ API to implement the auto partition recommendation.
 The APART table will be transformed into an ONLINE ALTER TABLE operation so that the production workload is not interrupted.

+Estimated time for the entire workshop: 90 minutes

+### Objectives
+- Use automatic partitioning to optimally partition a non-partitioned table

+### Prerequisites
+- An Oracle Cloud Account - Please view this workshop's LiveLabs landing page to see which environments are supported.

+## How it Works

+Automatic partitioning analyses the workload for selected candidate tables.

+- By default, automatic partitioning uses the workload information collected in an Autonomous Database for analysis.
+- Depending on the size of the workload, a sample of queries might be considered.

+Automatic partitioning evaludates partition schemes based on workload analysis and quantification and verification of the performance benefits:

+- Candidate empty partition schemes with synthesized statistics are created internally and analyzed for performance.
+- The candidate scheme with the highest estimated IO reduction is chosen as the optimal partitioning strategy and is internally implemented to test and verify performance.
+- If a candidate partition scheme does not improve performance beyond specified performance and regression criteria, automatic partitioning is not recommended.

+Automatic partitioning implements the partitioning strategy.

+## Acknowledgements
+* **Author** - Nigel Bayliss, Dec 2021
+* **Last Updated By/Date** - Nigel Bayliss, Dec 2021